 2023 DRAWBRIDGE COMMUNITY ARTISTS

-Ashante will work with DrawBridge youth artists residing at affordable housing sites in Alameda.
+Ashante worked with DrawBridge youth artists residing at affordable housing sites in Alameda.

 Jasmine Liang joins the DrawBridge Community Artist Program.